Moira Fradinger

 Research Interests

-South American, Caribbean and European fiction and film; Anti-colonial and decolonial thought; the French revolutionary imagination; Southern European cultural exchange with South America; the Global South; Ancient Greek tragedy and democracy; reception of Greek tragedy in Latin America; critical theory; feminist theory; gender politics and global women’s movements; political philosophy, theories of democracy, the anarchist imagination and the history of the left; anthropologies of violence; psychoanalytic theory; film studies; Third Cinema; history of science and narrative medicine.
+South American, Caribbean and European fiction and film; Latin American and European Anti-colonial and decolonial thought; theories of democracy and Ancient Greek tragedy and democracy; reception of Greek tragedy in Latin America; the French revolutionary imagination; the Global South; Southern European cultural exchange with South America; critical theory; feminist theory; political philosophy, theories of democracy, the anarchist imagination and the history of the left; anthropologies of violence; psychoanalytic theory; film studies; Third Cinema; history of science and narrative medicine, critical sleep studies.

 Publication Highlights